Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

-There was a flurry of activity on the blogs about the AMEX Business Gold Rewards Charge Card yesterday.
+There was a flurry of activity on the blogs about The Business Gold Rewards Card from American Express OPEN yesterday.

 You get 50,000 Membership Rewards points after spending $10,000 within 5 months and the annual fee of $175 is waived for the first year.